MariusMM2/medilink-contracts/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Running Node.JS backend server

-Select the server folder by running `cd server` from the project's folder. <br>
-Run `npm install` to install all the necessary dependencies. <br>
-Create a config folder and inside it a config.js file to create all the hidden variables (like the database information). <br>
-Run `npm run dev` to run the server.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.